frostoven/randomart/README.md

 ## Documentation

-The function returned by `require('randomart')` optionally accepts two
-arguments: the first one, `data`, is expected to be an array of integers between 0 and 255, while the second one, `options`, has the following structure, in which all parent elements are optional.
+The function returned by `require('@frostoven/randomart')` optionally accepts two arguments: the first one, `data`, is expected to be an array of integers between 0 and 255, while the second one, `options`, has the following structure, in which all parent elements are optional.